Shortwave broadband antenna: Examples

-Often called “Windom” antennas – By carefully selecting the feedpoint position at about 1/3 of the length of a half-wavelength wire, its feedpoint impedance is nearly constant for a variety of nearly-harmonic frequencies of the half-wave frequency.
-All Windom-style antennas have wide coverage gaps in between their nearly-harmonic working bands.
-Varying the position and length of the antenna, and adding loading stubs near its center can alter the sequence of feasible frequencies, and add more frequencies to the list.
+Often called “Windom” antennas – By carefully selecting the feedpoint position at some distance close to 1/3 of the length of a half-wavelength wire, its feedpoint impedance is nearly constant for a variety of nearly-harmonic frequencies of the half-wave frequency.
+All Windom-style antennas have expansive coverage gaps between their nearly-harmonic working frequencies, including a few harmonics which manifest as antiresonances.
+Fine adjustments of the feedpoint position, varying the position and length of the antenna, and adding loading stubs near its center can all shift the positions of feasible frequencies, and / or insert more frequencies into the list.